Grand Master Willie Lim – Application of Pattern Movements

 My First Encounter – Hamilton, 1979

 I first met Grand Master Lim in 1979.
-I had written him a letter to ask whether my club members and I should attend his upcoming tournament.
+I had written him a letter asking whether my club members and I should attend his upcoming tournament.
 I was pleasantly surprised when he replied personally and encouraged us to come.

 That tournament turned out to be unforgettable.
-The special guest was Master Hee Il Cho, who astonished everyone with a demonstration of incredible breaking power — something I still remember vividly.
+The special guest was Master Hee Il Cho, who delivered an astonishing demonstration of breaking power — something I still remember vividly more than 40 years later.

 A Lifetime of Analysing Patterns